drhsqlite/pikchr/doc/differences.md

 The 30&deg; dimensional "arc" in the drawing below (taken from [a tutorial analysis of a Pikchr script](./teardown01.md)) is really a spline.
-It is seems close enough to an true arc for the purposes of Pikchr.
+It is  close enough to an true arc for the purposes of Pikchr.
 Can you tell the difference?

 ~~~ pikchr